 Functional testing is conducted as the primary activity, to ensure that the application, be it Native app, Mobile Web app or Hybrid app operating on Android, iOS or Blackberry, etc. meets all the specified requirements, all its features are responsive, and serves the end-user as expected.
 Identifying who are the target end-users and which purpose does the application serve is a prerequisite for any type of app testing.

 Here are three main focus areas that should be checked and kept in mind.
-Always check your project-specific requirements on what type of bugs are expected and what is out of scope, not all the categories listed here will apply for all projects.
+Always check your project-specific requirements on what type of issues are expected and what is out of scope, not all the categories listed here will apply for all projects.